kimjoar/ttm4165/Sammendrag.markdown

 * Should have the capability to form flexible project teams and be able to reorganize quickly in order to solve new problems.
 * Damaging to shops if they are managed in a hierarchical manner.

-### Networks
+### Networks (nettverk)

-* The network is a business medoating between the members of the market: people or other businesses, e.g. banks, newspapers and stockbrokers.
+* The network is a business mediating between the members of the market: people or other businesses, e.g. banks, newspapers and stockbrokers.
-* The challange is to unberstand the correlations that may exist in the mixed market in which the company is operating.
+* The challange is to understand the correlations that may exist in the mixed market in which the company is operating.
-* Netowrks often produce goods that are not stored, but consumed immediately.
+* Networks often produce goods that are not stored, but consumed immediately.
 * Networks can also offer mutual benefits to its members.
 This is the idea behind clubs of different kinds: the more members, the more benefit.
 * May cooperate in parallel or in series forming rather complex configurations.
 * The value being created is between customers when they interact facilitated by the value networks.